Corey Bailey

 signal being transmitted.

-An interesting benefit of FM radio transmission is that the noise power
+An interesting benefit of FM radio transmission is that the noise power decreases

-have a better signal-to-noise ratio than a 10,000 watt transmitter.
+better signal-to-noise ratio than a 10,000 watt transmitter.

 Harmonic Distortion and Total harmonic distortion (THD)